xibosignage/xibo-manual/source/en/media_module_pdf.md

 # PDF

-The PDF Module allows for the upload of PDF files to the Library which can then be added to layouts.
+The PDF Module allows for the upload of PDF files to the Library which can then be added to Layouts.

 {tip}
 If the PDF file has already been uploaded to the Library use the [Library Search](layouts_library_search.html) tab to quickly and simply add to a Region.